 Community Service and Contributions

-Any person who is training a service dog may take introductory obedience classes with that dog at no cost.
+Any person who is training a service dog may take introductory obedience classes with that dog at membership price.
 Groups that train at Gem City include Canine Companions for Independence (CCI) and 4 Paws for Ability.

 - Discounts for one beginner training class are given to newly adopted rescue dogs and puppies.